I am not what happened to me, I am what I choose to become.

 I want you to know that I am in no way a finished article and would never call myself an expert.
 I find ‘experts’ are rather constrictive and have closed the doors to further learning.

 Picture of me, a white female with brown and grey strands hair, with a long fringe. l am wearing my yellow raincoat.
 In the background it is a typical grey cloudy day with a collection of brown and black cows from a nearby farm.
 Being outdoors and walking is often a daily need of mine.
 I enjoy looking for funghi, trees, plants as well as bird spotting and listening.
+A nature geek and proud!

 “Neurodiversity is about all of us — neurotypical and neurodivergent.
 Neuromajority and neurominority.
 Those who experience the world in ways that are more similar to those around them, and those who have less similar experiences.
 And just like with biodiversity signalling rich healthy environments, different ways of being enrich us all, gives us access to different ways of understanding the world and ourselves”